 Preheat oven to 325 degrees.
 Prepare an 8x8 square baking dish by spraying it with non-stick cooking spray.
 A pan that has a removable bottom will serve you the best here.
 Or you can line a regular 8x8 baking dish with parchment paper that hangs over each edge.
 Spray the parchment paper to prevent sticking.

-Combine the brown rice syrup and coconut oil in a glass bowl.
+Combine the brown rice syrup (or corn syrup) and coconut oil in a glass bowl.
 Microwave, if needed, to melt the coconut oil.
 After microwaving, add the vanilla extract.

 Add the oats, flours, and protein powder into the bowl of an electric mixer.
 Mix on low until combined.
 Add the pumpkin seeds, raisins, and cranberries.
 Mix until combined.
 Pour in the melted oil, syrup, and vanilla mixture.
 Mix until well combined.

 Pour into the pan and press firmly with your hands or a spatula into all the corners.
 Note, you will need to apply some firm pressure here to get the bars smooth and even.
-Don't be afraid to be firm, you won't ruin the recipe.
-If you are using parchment paper, you will pour the mix onto the parchment paper lined pan.
-The parchment paper might slide around a bit so move slowly until paper begins to settle into the pan.
+Use a firm spatula or the bottom of a glass to press down evenly and in the corners.
+Tip: spray the glass with non-stick cooking spray first.
+If you are using parchment paper, note that it might slide around a bit so move slowly until paper begins to settle into the pan.

 Bake for 15 minutes.